 Polygon gives one of the most significant tools for participating in and driving a new borderless society and economy.
 You should note that the sidechain works like other POS blockchains.
 In addition, the exchanges are present in the form of a cluster on the ETH mainnet.

 The most critical factor of difference between Solana, Polygon, and Ethereum would obviously refer to scalability.
-Blockchain networks should be adequately scalable for ensuring the completion of the desired transactions.
+Blockchain networks should be adequately scalable to ensure the completion of the desired transactions.

 Solana can address the problem of scalability with a high-performance protocol that offers innovative time architecture, improved transaction processing speeds, and an efficient consensus model.